Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Abstract

 \section{Abstract}

 Entanglement asymmetry is a relative entropy that faithfully diagnoses symmetry breaking in quantum states, possibly within a spatial subregion.
 In this work, we extend such framework to higher-form symmetries and compute entanglement asymmetry in theories with spontaneously-broken continuous zero- and higher-form symmetries.
-One of our central results is an entropic Coleman--Mermin--Wagner theorem, for 0- and \(p\)-form symmetries, valid also on subregions, which forbids spontaneous breaking of continuous \(p\)-form symmetries in spacetime dimensions \(d\leq p+2\).
+One of our central results is an entropic Coleman--Mermin--Wagner theorem, for 0- and $p$-form symmetries, valid also on subregions, which forbids spontaneous breaking of continuous $p$-form symmetries in spacetime dimensions $d\leq p+2$.
 Our theorem not only qualifies symmetry breaking, it also quantifies it: spontaneous breaking triggers a nonvanishing entanglement asymmetry that grows monotonically towards the infrared, and counts the number of Goldstone fields.
-Along the way, we derive standalone results concerning the entanglement entropy of Goldstone bosons and gauge fields.
+Along the way, we derive standalone results concerning the entanglement entropy and asymmetry of Goldstone bosons and gauge fields.
+In particular, we find a closed-form expression for the Rényi asymmetries of a compact scalar field on spherical subregions in three and four spacetime dimensions, and for higher-form gauge fields in higher dimensions.